-In the processing industry, the order of operations are very important, which is related to the quality assurance of products. and it will be easy to cause great losses if one order is wrong. the more serious is that the parts must be re-processed, and the products which are processed first will be scrapped, and precision machining is one of them, so what is its order?
+In the processing industry, the order of operations is very important which is related to the quality assurance of products.
+And it will be easy to cause great losses if one order is wrong.
+The more serious is that the parts must be re-processed, and the products which are processed first will be scrapped, and precision machining is one of them, so what is its order?

-First, The arrangement of the precision machining sequence should be considered according to the structure of the part and the condition of the blank, as well as the need for positioning and clamping.
-The key point is that the rigidity of the work piece is not damaged.
+First, The arrangement of the precision machining sequence should be considered according to the structure of the part and the condition of the blank, and the need for positioning and clamping.
+The key point is that the rigidity of the workpiece is not damaged.

 (1)The processing of the previous process cannot affect the positioning and clamping of the next process, and general precision machining processes interspersed in the middle should also be considered comprehensively.

-(3)It is best to connect the same positioning, clamping method or the same tool processing process to reduce the number of repeated positioning, tool changes and moving the platen/fixture.
+(3)It is best to connect the same positioning, clamping method, or tool processing process to reduce the number of repeated positioning, tool changes, and moving of the platen/fixture.

 (4)For multiple processes carried out in the same installation, the process with little damage to the rigidity of the workpiece should be arranged first.

-Second, a method of centrally classifying tool operations is to divide the process according to the tools used, and use the same tool to process all the parts that can be completed.
-Use the second knife and the third knife to complete other parts that they can complete, which can reduce the number of tool changes, compress the idle time, and reduce unnecessary positioning errors.
+Second, a method of centrally classifying tool operations is to divide the process according to the tools used and use the same tool to process all the parts that can be completed.
+Use the second and third knives to complete other parts that they can complete, which can reduce the number of tool changes, compress the idle time, and reduce unnecessary positioning errors.

 Technical requirements for precision machining